 For the purpose of proper management of the site, the controller may at any time:

-suspend, interrupt, reduce or decline the access to the website for a particular category of visitors delete all information that may disrupt the functioning of the website or conflicts with national or international laws or is contrary to internet etiquette make the website temporarily unavailable in order to perform updates.
+suspend, interrupt, reduce or decline access to the website for a particular category of visitors delete all information that may disrupt the functioning of the website or conflict with national or international laws, or is contrary to internet etiquette make the website temporarily unavailable in order to perform updates.

 Article 5 – Responsibilities